cooperative-computing-lab/cctools/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed changes

-Please describe your changes and what sub-software are affected (e.g., taskvine, poncho).
+Please describe your changes (e.g., what problems they attempt to solve, what results are expected, etc.) Additional motivation and context are welcome.
-Please mention relevant issues and pull requests as appropriate.
+Please also mention relevant issues and pull requests as appropriate.

 ## Types of changes